 It has also published an article Rent increases: the facts, which answers some common questions.

-The law (Section 19 of the Private Residential Tenancies Act 2004) defines the open market rate as "the rent which a willing tenant not already in occupation would give and a willing landlord would take for the dwelling".
-One of the PRTB’s functions is to monitor and research trends to find out what this market rate is in relation to cases taken to the PRTB.
+Under Section 19 of the Residential Tenancies Act 2004, landlords cannot charge more than the open market rate of rent.
+Market rent is defined in Section 24 as ‘the rent which a willing tenant not already in occupation would give and a willing landlord would take for the dwelling’.
+The PRTB publishes a quarterly index of rents, which you can use to check current market rents.

 PO Box 47

 Fax:+353 (0) 818 30 30 39